-Secure The Flat Tire Properly
+Step 3: Secure The Flat Tire Properly

-Time To Inflate The Tire
+Step 4: Time To Inflate The Tire

-Now it is finally the time to inflate the tire, you can use a foot pump or compressor for that.
-Make sure the tire is tight before you start to inflate it, with enough pressure a seal will be formed within the tire and rim.
+You can use a foot pump or compressor for this.
+Make sure the tire is tight before you start to inflate it.
+With enough pressure, a seal will be formed within the tire and rim.
 Once the tire is inflated properly, a new seal will be formed on its own.

-You will also see that because of the air pressure the straps that you used to secure the flat have been overturned, now it will be time to remove them.
+You will also see that because of the air pressure the straps that you used to secure the flat have been overturned.
+Remove them.

 You are now done, it is time to put the valve back on and close it.

-Tire Pressure Levels To Be Followed
+Recommended Tire Pressure Levels

 Different bike types have different recommended levels of PSI.
 Make sure that you follow them when using the bike pump: